 I couldn’t do a three-hour class.
 I don’t have the concentration for it.
 And I find it takes me a while to recover from two.

 That advanced class was great, but a lot of classes and workshops I took were almost all, Drink and Draw style.
 Whether paid or free, there was a drop in drop out, sort of feel to many of them.

 I wanted something more.
 I wanted worksheets.
 I wanted to work hard and get my C or B. I wanted tests!
 I wanted to feel like a college class.
 I wanted to be the worst student in a sea of genius.
 And a little bit due to, ‘ego and the hold your hand and big up you,’ nature of the classes I felt like the A student.
 This might be honed from experience, that sort of kid glove kindness is what brings the best out of people.
 (There is evidence of this.
 Thinking Fast and Slow, has some good sociological studies.)

 My narcissism aside.
 One issue with this, is that there is more audience for people who want to do Drink & Draw style Zoom classes, and the college class style is a ton more work for everyone involved.
 I underestimated both these things.

 I think the Workshop Show was good.
 But each episode will get better.
 If you went to the show, hit me hard with that feedback.
 A couple people sent me nice notes, and a couple people gave good pointers already.
-Right now it is very drink and draw, but it’ll get to the place it needs to be.
-And in a large part, what I’m finding is that’s what an audience wants.
+Currently, the show is very drink and draw, but we will get to the place it needs to be.
+In some small way, I’m finding that’s what an audience wants.
 There’s an art to facilitating that kind of gathering.